Campus Technology Leadership Grant

 2. Up to three additional Letters of Support from internal or external colleagues and students to complement the Letter of Nomination—*No more than three additional Letters of Support will be considered.

-3. Nominee’s curriculum vitae (abbreviated and concise, no more than five pages)—*Contact the nominee’s departmental Administrative Assistant to acquire a CV.
+3. Nominee’s curriculum vitae (no more than fifteen pages)—*Contact the nominee’s departmental Administrative Assistant to acquire a CV.

 Nomination Deadline

-All nominations must be submitted electronically via the Faculty Awards nomination form, linked below, no later than 4:30 PM CST on Friday, February 16, 2024.
+All nominations must be submitted electronically via the Faculty Awards nomination form, linked below, no later than 4:30 PM CST on Friday, February 20, 2026.
+No deadline extensions will be given.

 2023 President Killingsworth, Allegra Smith, and Provost Shelton